amake/gradle-android-l10n-fix-plugin/README.md

 supported locales generated from the information collected for the compile-time contamination fix.

+*Note that runtime contamination appears to be fixed in Android 8+; the above features essentially turn into no-ops when they aren't necessary, so it is safe to use them on Android 8+.

 ## Requirements

 Gradle must be invoked with Java 8 (your app need not use Java 8 language